 How does the integration work?

 We send review data in the form of events to Attentive, which allows you to trigger actions that are based on those events.
-Each event has dynamic review information that you can use in your Attentive journeys and SMS messages to ensure a seamless experience for your customers.
+Each event has dynamic review information that you can use in your Attentive journeys and messages to ensure a seamless experience for your customers.

 You can find a list of the events we send and brief description below.
 A full list of the variables for each event can be found here.